-The name austrocaledonicum was given to this very special species of Sandalwood by a botanist named Vieill.
-New Caledonian sandalwood is mainly found in the Loyalty Islands and on the Isle of Pines.
+A botanist named Vieill has given the name austrocaledonicum o this very special species of Sandalwood.
+We can mainly find New Caledonian Sandalwood in the Loyalty Islands and on the Isle of Pines.

-Santalum austrocaledonicum is close to the Indian sandalwood (le Santalum album) by its smell and composition.
+Santalum austrocaledonicum is close to the Indian sandalwood (Santalum album) by its smell and composition.

 It is completely different from Australian sandalwood (Santalum spicatum).

-The high quality of the Pacific essential oils is renowned and recognised throughout the world.
-The principal clients are the most famous french cosmetic and perfumes companies.
+The principal clients are the most famous French cosmetic and perfumes companies.